jasontthai/jasonthai.me/_posts/2018-06-10-browser-extensions.md

 * [HTTPS Everywhere](https://www.eff.org/https-everywhere) - A Firefox, Chrome, and Opera extension that encrypts your communications with many major websites, making your browsing more secure.
 A collaboration between The Tor Project and the Electronic Frontier Foundation.

 If you are interested in protecting your privacy on the internet, I recommend checking out [https://www.privacytools.io/](https://www.privacytools.io/) where there are a lot of useful tips in helping you do so.

-Jared Clarke from VPNandGO also has an informational article about different adblockers.
-You can read more about it here [https://vpnandgo.com/best-ad-blocker/](https://vpnandgo.com/best-ad-blocker/)